dask/dask/docs/source/deployment-considerations.rst

 - What are we spending it on? (machines, machines that should have been turned off, network egress that shouldn't have happened, etc.)
 - Who/what is responsible?

-Non-commercial deployment tools generally don't build in this sort of monitoring.
+Most deployment tools don't build in this sort of monitoring.
 Organizations that need it either end up building their own tools, or turning to commercial deployment offerings.

 Managing networking